microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.md

 ## Design

-*Describe the design of the component, thinking through several perspectives:*
+It uses a light gray background and rounded corners for the interactive version of the calandear.

-TBD
+Non-interactive cells will have no background so that they don't appear as buttons.

 ### API